pabloestradac/spillover-effects/README.md

 | 2         | 1          | 3          | ... | 4          |
 | 3         | 1          | 2          | ... | 4          |

 An important note is to avoid selecting subsets of the data and distance matrix before running the WLS estimator.
-Instead use option `subsample` in the `WLS` class to select a subset of the data.
+Instead use option `subsample` to select a subset of the data.
 This will ensure that the distances between $i$ and $j$ are calculated correctly.

 <!-- https://github.com/MichaelKim0407/tutorial-pip-package?tab=readme-ov-file -->